How Fast Do Kids’ Feet Grow? – Learn About When You Should Replace Your Kids’ Shoes

 Most girls’ feet stop growing at age 14, while boys’ feet stop growing between the ages of 18 to 20.
 At the ages mentioned, growth plates have closed and the growth in length of the feet has stopped.
 Keep in mind that even though feet stop growing at certain ages, shoe sizes can change due to several other factors.

-For example, the older that we get, the weaker the muscles that support the bones get, which may cause our bones to move, making the foot bigger.
+For example, the older we get, the weaker the muscles that support the bones get, which may cause our bones to move, making the foot bigger.
+Arches, for example, may collapse with age which might lead to the feet getting wider.

 How Can You Keep Up with Your Kids’ Growing Feet? – Keep a Close Eye!